Reduce Your Eye Care Costs

 If your medical costs exceed the amount of money your employer has promised to credit to your account in a given year, you must pay the overage out-of-pocket.

 Your employer may impose certain restrictions on your HRA.
 For example, you may be required to purchase a high-deductible health insurance plan.
-The deductible would, of course, be eligible for reimbursement from the HRA.
+The deductible for such a plan typically is eligible for reimbursement from the HRA.
 In addition, this would put you in a position to open a health savings account.

 A health savings account can be set up when you also have regular health insurance with a high deductible.